-As Christmas nears it only seems appropriate to share with you one of the best loved Christmas classics illustrated by one of our most loved illustrators: A Christmas Carol written by Charles Dickens and illustrated by Arthur Rackham.
-Enjoy!
+As Christmas nears it only seems appropriate to share with you one of the best loved Christmas classics illustrated by one of our most loved illustrators: A Christmas Carol written by Charles Dickens and

 This week The Three Musketeers opens at Shakespeare Santa Cruz!
 To celebrate we are providing a wealth of resources this week for our Public Domain Hour, including an original film, the full two-part text

 Next month Shakespeare Santa Cruz will begin it's 2011 season with Comedy of Errors and, in August, Henry IV Part 1.
 So, for this week's Public Domain Hour we want to share with you our favorite illustrated

 The more I see Arthur Rackham's illustrations the more impressed and entranced I become.
 For this week's Public Domain Hour we are featuring a book we also carry in the store: The Fairy Tales of the Brothers

 For this week's Public Domain Hour we feature a remarkable tale by J.M.
 Barrie (illustrated by Arthur Rackham) about Peter Pan as an infant.
 Peter is a seven-day-old infant who, "like all infants", used

 Summer is almost here and it seems only fitting to start the beach season off with two lavishly illustrated island tales.
 Robinson Crusoe by Daniel Defoe and Treasure Island by Robert Louis Stevenson are

 The Guardian UK recently did a feature on the illustrations from The Arabian Nights, so we thought as we return to our weekly Public Domain Hour we would start with a collection of downloadable illustrated editions from Walter Paget, Maxfield Parrish, and Edmund Dulac.